Chipboard vs Plywood: Strength, Weight, Price & Uses

 Conclusion: Chipboard vs Plywood, Which is Best?

-Ultimately, which is better, chipboard vs plywood, depends on your woodworking project.
-Chipboard is cheap, light, and better for various low-budget projects around the house.
+Ultimately, whether chipboard or plywood is better depends on your woodworking project.
+Chipboard is cheap, light, and better suited for various low-budget projects around the house.
 Plywood is significantly stronger, and it can be reinforced, treated, or stained to suit any residential construction project.
-It can be used indoors or outdoors and is easy to finish nicely.
+It can be used indoors or outdoors and finishes nicely.